BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

 }
 ```

 These properties unfortunately don't map since their names are different.
-We could name just change our Swift (or JSON) properties to match, but that looks ugly and feels akward when everything else is camel case in Swift.
+We could name just change our Swift (or JSON) properties to match, but that looks ugly and feels awkward when everything else is camel cased in Swift.
 We can easily fix that by changing our Swift model to include:

 ```swift
 struct User: Codable {